QSMxT/qsmxt.github.io/pages/3_installation.md

 # Installation

-## Quick-start via Neurodesktop (Windows, MacOS and Linux)
+## Quick-start via Neurodesk (Windows, MacOS and Linux)

 QSMxT is bundled with <a href="https://neurodesk.org/" target="_blank" data-placement="top" data-toggle="popover" data-trigger="hover focus" data-content="An interactive analysis environment for Neuroimaging.
-Click to navigate.">Neurodesktop</a>, which runs on Windows, MacOS, and Linux.
+Click to navigate.">Neurodesk</a>, which runs on Windows, MacOS, and Linux.
 We recommend this method for most users.

-Once Neurodesktop is installed an open, QSMxT can be accessed simply through the Applications menu:
+Once Neurodesktop is installed an open, QSMxT can be accessed through the Applications menu:

 ![Neurodesktop applications menu with QSMxT](/images/neurodesktop-applications-menu.jpg)

 ## Docker container (Windows, MacOS and Linux)

-If you do not wish to use Neurodesk, you can run QSMxT via a Docker container, which is also compatible with Windows, MacOS and Linux.
+You can run QSMxT via a Docker container, which is also compatible with Windows, MacOS and Linux.
 You will first need to install Docker, before running the following command:

 ### Windows users